 The Virginia Dept. of Game and Inland Fisheries says one of the most popular fish in Smith Mountain Lake is the striped bass.
 This is not a surprising fact since there are Striper Clubs in the area and much talk of striper fishing among the folk who can always be found with a pole in hand.
 What goes into proper methods for keeping the lake stocked with this particular type of bass, is an interesting read.

 The striper fishery has to be the most notable fishery on Smith Mountain Lake.
-Striped bass are the second most popular sport fish at Smith Mountain Lake.
-Striped bass have been stocked into this reservoir since impoundment in 1963.
+Striped bass is the second most popular sport fish at Smith Mountain Lake.
+Striped bass has been stocked into this reservoir since impoundment in 1963.
 Limited spawning habitat for striped bass prevents natural reproduction.
-Stocking is required to maintain the fishery unlike other species such as bass, crappie, catfish, and shad.
-Stocking rates for striped bass were increased from 300,000 to 450,000 fingerlings annually in 1998.
+Stocking is required to maintain the fishery, unlike other species such as bass, crappie, catfish, and shad.
+Stocking rates for striped bass increased from 300,000 to 450,000 fingerlings annually in 1998.
 Different stocking methods in conjunction with increased stocking rates recently increased the striped bass population.